-McGeorge professors continued their work in fall 2020 by writing, presenting, teaching, and engaging in academic leadership and community activities.
+McGeorge professors continued their work in spring 2020 by writing, presenting, teaching, and engaging in academic leadership and community activities.
 Here is a sampling of their activities in which our professors participated in just the last few months: